 How can I advertise my home to rent for Derby weekend via this site?

-- a one-time payment of $250 (there is no commission—payable via PayPal to email@example.com; credit card, which I can accept over the phone (502.526.5217) through Square, an app you’ve probably seen coffee shops and food trucks use; or check/money order payable to Derby Home Rental (please email me for the mailing address)
+- a one-time payment of $250—there is no commission—payable via PayPal to email@example.com; credit card, which I can accept over the phone (502.526.5217) through Square, an app you’ve probably seen coffee shops and food trucks use; or check/money order payable to Derby Home Rental (please email me for the mailing address)

 On behalf of louisvillederbyhomerental.com, to help you rent your house for Derby weekend, I

 - post the home on this site (and edit your ad copy) within 24 hours of payment—it’ll have its own page and a link and photo on the home page too

 - promote your ad on Facebook, Flipboard, Google+, Instagram, LinkedIn, Pinterest, Tumblr, and Twitter, as well as to interested potential renters who subscribe to our email alerts

 - supply a sample draft contract between homeowners and renters—while it’s based on the contract I’ve used, I’m not providing official legal advice

 - supply a list of what we’ve done to prepare our home for renters, although what you do is up to you)

 - send you a welcome letter template to update and leave for your renters with important info, such as the nearest grocery store, hospital, and liquor store